SCECcode/pycsep/docs/concepts/evaluations.rst

     each event that occurs within that bin has a target event rate of 0.3 events per year.
 The expected number of events in the forecast can be determined by summing over all bins in the gridded forecast.

-We can also see that the ``paired_t_test`` function uses the ``gridded_forecast1.name`` and calls the :func:``numpy.min`` on the ``gridded_forecast1.magnitudes``.
+We can also see that the ``paired_t_test`` function uses the ``gridded_forecast1.name`` and calls the :func:`numpy.min` on the ``gridded_forecast1.magnitudes``.
 Using this information, we can create a mock-class that implements these methods that can be used by this function.

 .. warning::
-    If you are creating mock-classes to use with evaluation functions, make sure that you visiting the corresponding documentation and source-code to make sure that your methods return values that are expected by the function.
+    If you are creating mock-classes to use with evaluation functions, make sure that you visit the corresponding documentation and source-code to make sure that your methods return values that are expected by the function.
 In this case, it expects the tuple (target_event_rates, expected_forecast_count).
 This will not always be the case.
     If you need help, please create an issue on the GitHub page.

-Here I'll show an implementation of a mock forecast class that can work with the :func:`paired_t_test<csep.core.poisson_evaluations.paired_t_test>` function. ::
+Here we show an implementation of a mock forecast class that can work with the :func:`paired_t_test<csep.core.poisson_evaluations.paired_t_test>` function. ::

     class MockForecast: